iaincollins/icarus/README.md

 ## About ICARUS Terminal

-_ICARUS Terminal is a free, immersive, context-sensitive companion app and second screen interface for the game [Elite Dangerous](https://www.elitedangerous.com/)._
+_ICARUS Terminal is a free, immersive, context-sensitive companion app and second screen interface for [Elite Dangerous](https://www.elitedangerous.com/)._

 You can run ICARUS Terminal in a native window, on multiple windows/displays, as an overlayed window in top of the game if playing with a VR headset or on an ultra-wide display or connect remotely in a browser from another computer/tablet/phone/other devices (e.g. Chromebook, Android Phone/Tablet, Amazon Fire Tablet); the UI is specifically designed with touch screen devices in mind and to adapt the layout of panels to both landscape and portrait displays, both large and small.